Go HomeAstrology Menu

 One of these tricksters has become quite popularized in recent years.
 His name is Kokopelli, the hunchbacked flute player.
 Another of his nicknames is the "Casanova of the Cliff Dwellers."

-The reasoning behind his Casanova reputation among Pueblo Native Americans is not immediately recognizable from the modern depictions of Kokopelli (such as the one here)...
+The reasoning behind his Casanova reputation among Pueblo Native American Indians is not immediately recognizable from the modern depictions of Kokopelli (such as the one here)...

 The Cliff Dwelling Casanova Revealed